gaoweiwang/SCislet/README.md

 snATAC-seq data (http://169.228.232.194/~mmallick/o/SCislet.tar.gz)

 # Code:
-Use the cell_cluster.ipynb notebook to reproduce cell clustering results \
+Use code in the cell_cluster folder to reproduce cell clustering results \
 Use the downstream_analysis.ipynb notebook and XX.
 R to reproduce downstream analyses

 # Session information